-JPMSA Liquidity Risk Management Risk profile JPMSA's assets are mainly liquid overnight deposits or nostro accounts at banks.
-As at YE20, JPMSA has taken no loans but has liabilities of SAR32mm.
-Risk governance and policy framework JPMSA is incorporated into the Firmwide liquidity risk governance and policy framework (as above).
-Approach to risk management JPMSA is incorporated into the firm-wide liquidity risk management framework.
+JPMSA's assets are mainly liquid overnight deposits or nostro accounts at banks.
+As at YE21, JPMSA has taken no loans but has liabilities of SAR53mm.

+JPMSA is incorporated into the Firmwide liquidity risk governance and policy framework (as above).

+JPMSA is incorporated into the firm-wide liquidity risk management framework.

 JPMSA may need some funding in case of rejected trades under the Independent Custody Model in its Equities Brokerage.
 Although the probability of such rejection is relatively low, JPMSA has established processes for providing necessary liquidity to JPMSA in such scenarios by other JPM entities.

 The Company's balance sheet positions are included in the monthly report which is submitted to the LMC.